tim-vu/jellyfin-plugin-continue-watching/README.md

 2. Install `Continue Watching` from the plugin catalogue.
 3. Restart Jellyfin.
-4. The Continue Watching section will only reappear once you start watching a movie or series.

-### Home Screen Sections

-If you use Home Screen Sections, use the new `Continue Watching` section at the bottom instead of the built-in `Continue Watching` up top.
+4. If you use Home Screen Sections, use the new `Continue Watching` section at the bottom instead of the built-in `Continue Watching` up top.
+5. (Optional) Remove the Next Up section from your clients.
+You no longer need it.

+> [!IMPORTANT]
+> The Continue Watching section will only reappear once you start watching a movie or series

 ---